Proto:The Legend of Zelda: Ocarina of Time Master Quest

 By intercepting the subroutine handling debug output, Kjartan Skjervøy was able to view the game's debug printouts.

-An example of a debug output printout can be found here.
-Because the printout is context dependent based on what the player is doing, it may be possible to trigger other messages aside from what is printed in this file.
-Samples of translated debug printouts containing different message strings can be found here and here.
-(Note: Log.txt may display the wrong variables in comparison to stack3.html due to buggy implementation.)
+Samples of translated debug printouts containing different message strings can be found here (Log.txt) and here (stack3.html).
+Log.txt may display the wrong variables in comparison to stack3.html due to buggy implementation.

 The debug printouts are notable in that they appear to list every object and map in the game.
 They also contain silly commentary from the developers, such as comments on the weather and emoticons.